Created: March 25, 2026

 poll_messagesRead unread messages and mark them as read.

 wait_for_activityBlock until new messages, task changes, KV changes, or instance changes arrive.
-Use as an idle loop for autonomous agents.
+Use only while actively monitoring a peer/dependency/review/lock, not as a generic idle loop.

 Task delegation